n0v3xx/phing-simple-deployment/README.md

 Simple phing deployment for basic web projects.

 ## Install
-Checkout or download the project and copy it in your project.
-Change values in /build/config/project.properties and in /build/config/env/*.
+Checkout or download the project and copy the build folder to your own project.
+Change values in /build/config/project.properties and in
+/build/config/env/*.

 Install composer in /build (https://getcomposer.org/download/).
 Then run hello to check phing.